adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 with the mobile backend that we have already published.
 Just swap out the name of your mobile backend and the rest is silently dealt with.

+!!! warn
-> The name `Microsoft.WindowsAzure.MobileServices` is a hold-over from the old Azure Mobile Services code-base.
+    The name `Microsoft.WindowsAzure.MobileServices` is a hold-over from the old Azure Mobile Services code-base.
 Don't be fooled - clients for Azure Mobile Services are not interchangeable with clients for Azure Mobile Apps.

 We also need a concrete implementation of the `ICloudTable<T>` interface (in `Services\AzureCloudTable.cs`):